ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco:  Why?
 This part is not even strictly ACE anymore.
 Also, the Client knows what kind of response to expect, since it is contacted a specific resource on the KDC in the first place.
 -->

-The KDC verifies that the 'scope' received in the Key Distribution Request, if present, is a subset of the 'scope' stored in the access token associated to this client.
+The KDC verifies that the group identifier of the /ace-group/gid endpoint is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If the Key Distribution Request is not formatted correctly (e.g. no 'scope' field present while expected, or unknown fields present), the KDC MUST respond with 4.00 (Bad Request) error message.
+If the Key Distribution Request is not formatted correctly (e.g. unknown fields present), the KDC MUST respond with 4.00 (Bad Request) error message.

 If verification succeeds, the KDC sends a Key Distribution success Response to the Client.
 The Key Distribution success Response corresponds to a 2.01 Created message.
 The payload of this response is a CBOR map, which MUST contain: